bhavesh0411/AppBar_functionality/README.md

 # sorta_learning

 A project based on learning differnt concept of flutter.

 Include:
- -properties of scaffold
+ - properties of scaffold
- -AppBar functionality with different properties -Properties of container
+ - AppBar functionality with different properties
+ - Properties of container